‘Just three or four’ in 100 wild salmon return to Irish waters

 Mounting concern at Inland Fisheries Ireland about decline in wild salmon population

-Reacting to a Scottish government report published on Monday indicating survival of wild salmon is “at crisis point”, Dr Byrne said the same factors are affecting populations in Ireland – mortality at sea, climate change including rising water temperatures and sea lice arising from fish farming.
+Reacting to a Scottish government report published yesterday indicating survival of wild salmon is “at crisis point”, Dr Byrne said the same factors are affecting populations in Ireland – mortality at sea, climate change including rising water temperatures, and sea lice arising from fish farming.

 The easy answer would be to blame sea lice and fish farming which can be significant factors in a particular year, but the reality is more complex.

 The biggest overriding problem is “marine mortalities”, which have reached 96 per cent.
-For every 100 salmon smolts leaving Irish rivers up to 30 used return to spawn.
+For every 100 salmon smolts leaving Irish rivers, up to 30 used to return to spawn.
 In recent years that figure was “just three or four”.

-Marine survival peaked in or around 1986, with approximately 31 of every 100 which set out on the perilous journey from an Irish river to the Atlantic.
+Marine survival peaked in or around 1986, with approximately 31 of every 100 which set out on the perilous journey from an Irish river to the Atlantic returning.

 Dr Byrne said it is likely that changes in ocean temperatures, food availability and predators are also having a dramatic effect.
 But such factors are largely uncontrollable, he said.